akivanc88/gptlap-streamlit/README.md

 # GPT Lab

 ## Description
+Please Note: This is a fork of d2clin's OG project for GPT Lab on Streamlit

 GPT Lab is a user-friendly [Streamlit](https://streamlit.io) app that lets users interact with and create their own AI Assistants powered by OpenAI's GPT language model.
 With GPT Lab, users can chat with pre-built AI Assistants or create their own by specifying a prompt and OpenAI model parameters.
 Our goal is to make AI accessible and easy to use for everyone, so users can focus on designing their Assistants without worrying about the underlying infrastructure.

 GPT Lab is also featured in the [Streamlit App Gallery](https://streamlit.io/gallery) among other impressive Streamlit apps.